volkerdoerr/gmd/gmd-syntax.md

   - Examples: like \<green\>xxx xxx\</\>, short form <id/\> or combination \<ita;14pt;green\>xxxx xxxx\</\>

 - Calculated Contents
-  - [=Expression]
+  - references to identifiers
-  - pure functions only
-  - every expression produces a value
-  - references to other "cells" can be used as values
+  - absolute/relative references to table cells
-  - no sideeffects at all
-  - gMD has predefined functions
-  - additional functions can be defined using pragmas

 - Unicode
   - Semantics: nearly all unicode characters and symbols are allowed. it is the resonsibility of the authors to not create messy documents